Converting T1-weighted MRI from 3T to 7T quality using deep learning: Introduction

 To make high-resolution clinical imaging more accessible and clinically viable, many ``super resolution'' techniques have been developed (\cite{SRclinical}), among which the most efficient rely on deep learning.
 Most existing super resolution models seek to convert images from 1.5T quality to 3T quality (\cite{wang2023inversesr}, \cite{liao2022comparativestudy15t3tmri}) or from portable very low field 0.064T to higher quality images from higher field strength acquisitions \citep{Islam2023, Iglesias2023, Lucas2023}.
 While less common, other researchers have also investigated synthesis of 7T quality T1-weighted brain MR images from 3T images (\cite{Bahrami2017}, \cite{Qu2020}, \cite{cui20247tmrisynthesization3t}, \cite{SR3T7T}).
 However, most of these 3T to 7T models were trained on small datasets, often with less than 20 participants.
-Here, we present a deep super resolution model to convert T1-weighted MRI images from 3T to 7T quality, trained on 172 participants with matched 3T and 7T data.
-Our method is built on top of previous architectures (\cite{Bahrami2017},\cite{cui20247tmrisynthesization3t}), and uniquely features a layer built to make synthetic images less blurry, called AdaDM (\cite{liu2021adadm}).
+Here, we present a deep super resolution model to convert T1-weighted MRI images from 3T to 7T quality, trained on 172 participants with matched 3T and 7T data, and built atop previous architectures (\cite{Bahrami2017},\cite{cui20247tmrisynthesization3t}).
 Aside from classical image evaluation metrics, we also investigate three methods for practical evaluation of synthetic images.
-This includes visual quality evaluation from MRI professionals, a medial temporal lobe segmentation task, and downstream performance on machine learning based automatic dementia diagnosis.
+This includes visual quality evaluation from MRI professionals, a segmentation task, and downstream performance on machine learning based automatic dementia diagnosis.